Outcome: $2.4 Million

 Rosado et al. v.
 Barry University Inc., No.: 1:20-cv-21813, in the U.S. District Court for the Southern District of Florida

-When Barry University (Barry) transitioned to remote learning at the onset of the COVID-19 pandemic, the Plaintiff, Marlena Rosado, asked for a refund for tuition and services associated with on-campus learning, as those services were no longer being provided.
-In response to Barry declining her request for a pro-rated tuition refund, Plaintiff sued for breach of contract, alleging that “students have lost (and continue to lose) the benefits of the bargain for services and education they paid for but can no longer access or use” due to the pandemic.
+The background: When Barry University transitioned to remote learning in response to the pandemic, Marlena Rosado, the plaintiff, requested a refund for tuition and services associated with on-campus learning, which were no longer available.
+However, after Barry declined her request for a pro-rated tuition refund, Rosado pursued legal action, asserting breach of contract.
+She argued that students had lost access to the services and education they had paid for but could no longer utilize due to the pandemic.

-The Settlement Agreement provides a $2,400,000 common fund for the benefit of the Settlement Class Members, and the 6,000 class members would obtain approximately 60% of their projected recoverable damages.
+The Settlement Agreement reached in this case establishes a $2,400,000 common fund for the benefit of the Settlement Class Members, with approximately 60% of their projected recoverable damages being distributed among the 6,000 class members.